pivotal/docs-tap/install-general.md

 ## <a id='tanzu-cluster-essentials'></a> Install Cluster Essentials for VMware Tanzu

-For other Kubernetes providers, follow the steps below:
+Note that only MacOS and Linux are supported for Cluster Essentials for VMware Tanzu.

 1. Sign in to [Tanzu Network](https://network.tanzu.vmware.com).

 3. Navigate to [Cluster Essentials for VMware Tanzu](https://network.tanzu.vmware.com/products/tanzu-cluster-essentials/) on Tanzu Network.

-4. Download `tanzu-cluster-essentials-darwin-amd64-1.0.0.tgz` (for OS X) or `tanzu-cluster-essentials-linux-amd64-1.0.0.tgz` (for Linux) and unpack the TAR file into `tanzu-cluster-essentials` directory:
+4. Download `tanzu-cluster-essentials-darwin-amd64-1.0.0.tgz` (for MacOS) or `tanzu-cluster-essentials-linux-amd64-1.0.0.tgz` (for Linux)
+   and unpack the TAR file into `tanzu-cluster-essentials` directory:

     ```